Bobby0104/Jets/README.md

 # Object Oriented Program using Jets.

 ## How To use
-# This app allows you create a jet and add it to your fleet or remove a jet from your fleet.
+# This app allows you to create a jet and add it to your fleet or remove a jet from your fleet.
-# Are you fan of "Top Gun"?
+# Are you a fan of "Top Gun"?
 You can make your jets fight!
 # Critical missions?
 No problem!
 You can load up your cargo and equipment and send out your entire fleet.

 ## Technologies